 If the child goes to college as planned, the money saved in a whole life policy won’t have to be declared and counted against them when it’s time to qualify for financial aid.
 And if the child chooses not to take the traditional university route, cash value can be used to fund a business, volunteer work, a self-designed internship, or other alternative life-education experiences.

-While life insurance traditionally insures the “human life value,” or lifetime earning value of the insured, the parent taking out the policy also receives the benefit of insuring their own income, which they know would be affected in the event of such a loss.
+Life insurance traditionally insures the “human life value,” or lifetime earning value of the insured.
+In the case of life insurance for grandchildren and children, the parent or grandparent taking out the policy is also insuring their own income, which they know would be impacted in the event of such a loss.
 As one mother put it when a financial advisor asserted online that you should “never” purchase insurance for children,

 I am a mother of two, and the primary breadwinner for the family.
 And I can tell you right now, though the chances are slim, if something were to happen to either of my children, I’m not sure when I’d be able to return to work.
 I can’t even make a guess.
 So for me, having a financial cushion to make it possible for me to grieve without the worry of when and if I can return to work is a priceless safety net.

 Additionally, some parents have been able to use life insurance benefits to fund charitable works done in the child’s name.
 They find that the ability to leave such a legacy gives some meaning in the midst of loss.

 According to the Juvenile Life Insurance Foundation, many policies even offer an option to purchase additional insurance in the future (up to $2 million), regardless of future insurability.
 While insurability is only rarely an issue for a minor, how often do young adults in their 20’s and 30’s “intend” to get life insurance, but never get around to it?
 Guaranteeing insurability is a life-long benefit for the insured, whether they are one year old or twenty-one.